 As I noted above, over 84% of people find their ideal job through their networks.
 So, it should go without saying that one thing you should be doing is making new and nurturing existing connections.
 By making this an on-going part of your career management plan, when you need to leverage your network to your advantage, you won't be starting from scratch.

 Building and nurturing a network is about building relationships.
 That means when you reach out to people you should consider how you can support them as much as how you can be supported.
-LinkedIn is designed to support your efforts by giving you birthday, anniversary, and new position alerts from your connections.
+LinkedIn is designed to support your efforts by giving you birthdays, anniversaries, and new position alerts from your connections.
 These personal announcements can open the door for you to take your connection deeper, enabling you to create a real network.

 You know the saying, luck is where preparation meets opportunity?
 By being proactive in your career management strategy on a daily basis, you'll successfully position yourself to receive those "lucky" breaks that will come your way during a recession.